// across classes

 Most four-year colleges

-Many colleges have holistic admissions
+Many use holistic admissions beyond GPA alone

 Graduate school (general)